jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 incidents
 of attacks were
 executed by
-black hat actorsWith frequent OTA updates, the SBOM is no longer staticbut rather constantly evolving, long after a vehicle leaves the factoryand risk profiles continuously change.The growing reliance on backend systems highlights the urgent need for
+black hat actors

+With frequent OTA
+updates, the SBOM is
+no longer static—but rather
+constantly evolving, long
+after a vehicle leaves the
+factory—and risk profiles
+continuously change.

+The growing reliance
+on backend systems
+highlights the urgent need for
 OEMs to safeguard both the